 Delete Requests in NJSLEDS

 A record deletion request permanently removes a record from NJSLEDS.
 Records should only be deleted if they were submitted in error and do not represent a real student, staff member, or vacancy.
-If a record was ever part of your reporting responsibility, it should be inactivated in your source system instead of deleted.
+If a record was ever part of your reporting responsibility, it should be inactivated in your local source system instead of deleted.

 Before You Submit a Deletion Request